lokesh-coder/Sodium/README.md

 sodium is more
 =============

-sodium is not just color convertor, but it is a powerful tool to generate colors.
+sodium is not just color converter, but it is a powerful tool to generate colors.
 It has five core components, each individually performs unique actions.

 ###Model

 Models are the main core component in the sodium.
-To define exactly, sodium is completely depent upon models.
+To define exactly, sodium is completely depend upon models.
 There were four types of model.
 `color space` `aggregate` `seed` `api`

 **color space** - color models and color spaces